My journey with language learning apps has been a rollercoaster of high hopes and reality checks.Â

 The idea is simple: look at a picture, hear a word or phrase, and magically understand what it means.
 No translations, no explanations, just pure intuition.
 Sounds great, doesn't it?

 Well, let me tell you about my frustrations.
-As an adult learner, I wanted to know why things were the way they were.Â
+As an adult language learner, I wanted to know why things were the way they were.Â

 -